MATCAP1

-Uncharacterized protein KIAA0895-like also known as LOC653319, is a protein that in humans is encoded by the KIAA0895L gene.
+Microtubule-associated tyrosine carboxypeptidase 1 is an enzyme that in humans is encoded by the MATCAP1 gene (previously KIAA0895L).
+It is a protease, which removes a tyrosine from the (C-terminal) end of cytoskeleton proteins called alpha tubulin.
+In this way, it helps regulate the function and dynamics of alpha tubulin.

 Gene

-KIAA0895L is located at q22.1 on chromosome 16 of the human genome.
+MATCAP1 is located at q22.1 on chromosome 16 of the human genome.
 Its genomic DNA consists of 8,379 base pairs.
-KIAA0895L is located between EXOC3L and E2F4 on the right, and NOL3 and HSF4 on the left.
-The promoter for KIAA0895L is located on chromosome 16 and spans 67217367-67218383bp.
+MATCAP1 is located between EXOC3L and E2F4 on the right, and NOL3 and HSF4 on the left.
+The promoter for MATCAP1 is located on chromosome 16 and spans 67217367-67218383bp.

-KIAA0895L was first documented by the Mammalian Gene Collection Program Team in 2002.
-There are several patents on KIAA0895L, two of those being patent US 6943241 and patent EP1308459.
+MATCAP1 was first documented by the Mammalian Gene Collection Program Team in 2002.
+There are several patents on MATCAP1, two of those being patent US 6943241 and patent EP1308459.

 Species distribution

-KIAA0895L orthologs can be found in all mammals.
+MATCAP1 orthologs can be found in all mammals.
 It is not found in plants, archaea, or fungi.
-KIAA0895L has a single paralog, known as KIAA0895.
+MATCAP1 has a single paralog, known as MATCAP2.

-The known orthologs of KIAA0895L are listed below:
+The known orthologs of MATCAP1 are listed below: